ropenscilabs/statistical-software-review/README.md

 complete your assessment.

-Each standard which you judge the software to meet can be checked by filling the space in the open square brackets (“\[ \]”) with an “x” (“\[x\]”).
+Each standard which you judge the software to meet can be checked by replacing the space between the open square brackets with an “x”.
 Whether or not the checkbox is filled, please replace the text for each standard with a comment explaining how the software does or does not fulfil that standard.
 Please do not remove or change the identifiers for each standard.

 #### Inapplicable Standards